 - Tall fescue

 Warm-season grasses, also called Southern grasses, should be dethatched after the grass has completed its early spring renewal stage and has started its peak growth phase in late spring or early summer.
 These grasses include:

 - Centipede grass

 - St. Augustine grass

 Even if you are careful to never dethatch during the grass's dormant season, it's important to also take into account the health of your grass.
-Never dethatch when your lawn is already stressed, going through a drought or otherwise weak, as this can make recovery particularly difficult.
-Also be sure not to dethatch when the soil is wet since this can harm the structure of the underlying soil and can remove underground roots that should remain in place.
+Never dethatch when your lawn is already stressed, going through a drought, or otherwise weak, as this can make recovery particularly difficult.
+Also, be sure not to dethatch when the soil is wet since this can harm the structure of the underlying soil and can remove underground roots that should remain in place.
 Remember that dethatching involves stripping out not just dead plant matter but also grass roots and stems, so only dethatch when it is actually necessary and at a time when your yard can handle it.

 Tips for Dethatching Your Lawn

-Using a thatching rake by hand is a good way to ensure you don't overstress your yard, as you can focus the rake tines where the thatch is particularly thick.
+Using a thatching rake by hand is a good way to ensure you don't overstress your lawn, as you can focus the rake tines where the thatch is particularly thick.
 If your lawn is large or the thatch is particularly thick, you'll probably find it easier to rent a dethatcher (some stores may call these devices "power rakes" or "vertical mowers").
 If the thatch is over 2 inches thick, do not expect to dethatch your yard all at once.
 Instead, do half this year and half the following year after it has had a chance to recover.

 If your soil has been severely compacted and does not absorb water well even when the thatch is removed, you may also need to aerate the soil to allow water and nutrients to get below the soil surface.
-While both aerating and dethatching can harm your yard, using an aerator before using a dethatcher is a good way to ensure your grass roots get the nutrients, air and water they need to thrive and can actually speed up recovery.
+While both aerating and dethatching can harm your yard, using an aerator before using a dethatcher is a good way to ensure your grass roots get the nutrients, air, and water they need to thrive and can actually speed up recovery.